Stokalas/advent-of-code-24/README.md

 ### Day 10
 My initial goal was to complete at least 10 days - that has been done already!
 Well, besides the fact that time flies, I seem to really enjoy these puzzles.
 That means that I will definetely continue on solving them :).

+### Day 11
+First one where I gave up (kind of).
+The first part was ok as running transformation 25 times does not produce very big array of data.
+Though the second part required 75 transformations and that is... too long do to using straight-forward way.
+Well, the task emphasized that order of items are important - but they're not, to get answers.
+I had to look into discussion of 2nd task to find out that it can be solved with using just counts of elements instead of constructing full arrays.
+I guess the most important thing is to "catch" that possible numbers are limited to certain account and hence "counts" method works just fine :)